Icelanders are proud of their unspoiled nature and want to keep it like that for as long as possible – preferably forever!

 I will follow the road into the unknown but never venture off the road

 It is illegal to drive off-road in Iceland.
 It is connected to the first point.
 Iceland’s nature is very fragile.
-Even seemingly black deserts, the tracks made by cars will stay there for decades.
+Even in seemingly black deserts, the tracks made by cars will stay there for decades.
 Some flowers are fighting to get a foothold in the desert, and driving and even walking might cause irreplaceable damage.

 Go on guided wilderness tours if you want to explore something more closely.
 The guides know where you can go safely, and they will take you to some spectacular places!